cambiatus/grant-framework/applications/cambiatus.md

 ```

 ### An overview of the technology stack to be used
 It's an on-chain functionality so everything will be handled locally with the libraries we will provide.
-We also will provide our Smart contract source.
+We also will provide our [smart contract source code](https://github.com/cambiatus/contracts/blob/master/community/community.hpp).

 #### We will also provide reference for:
-- Ingesting blockchain data using Elixir and Broadway
+- Ingesting blockchain data using [Elixir](https://elixir-lang.org/) and [Broadway](https://elixir-broadway.org)
-- Serving blockchain data using GraphQL
+- Serving blockchain data using [GraphQL](https://graphql.org)
-- Interacting with relevant smart contract action using Javascript and Elm
+- Interacting with relevant smart contract action using Javascript and [Elm](https://elm-lang.org)
-- Our architecture, can help other projects decide on their own path
+- [Our architecture](https://www.figma.com/file/i4Azmx3APcQulJ1zmHNLIV/Cambiatus-Architecture?node-id=0%3A1), which can help other projects decide on their own path

 ### PoC/MVP or other relevant prior work or research on the topic
 Our current structure includes the following roles: members, validators and admins, which have been used live by our users (currently +9000 users) since 2018: